 - Open the Windows File System

-- Right Click on the desired drive and then select “Properties.”Now head over to the Tools tab>Error-Checking>Check now.
-Type in your admin credentials if asked for.
+- Right Click on the desired drive and then select Properties

-- Now head over to the Tools tab>Error-Checking>Check now.
-Type in your admin credentials if asked for.
+- Now go to the Tools tab>Error-Checking>Check now.
+Type in your admin credentials if asked for

-- In order to perform a deep scan, select “Scan” for and then attempt the recovery of bad sectors.
-In this mode he scan will attempt to fix the physical errors and will take longer duration.
+- In order to perform a deep scan, select Scan for and then attempt the recovery of bad sectors.
+In this mode, the scan will attempt to fix the physical errors and will take longer to complete the task.

 - Select Automatically fix file system errors and Scan if you prefer checking both file errors and physical errors.
 That being said if any bad sectors are found on the hardisk the data will be lost.

 Also, you can try out the EaseUS software which promises to fix your hard disk without causing any loss of data.

 If the Explorer.exe System call failed error still persists even after the scanner shows zero errors, it’s time you get the hard disk checked physically, but we hope you won’t have to.
 Do let us know if any of these solutions worked for you and if you happen to come across different workarounds, feel free to share them in the comments section below.